 I work as a freelance translator and writer in the little village of Bishop’s Tachbrook in Warwickshire in the UK, but have spent a lot of time travelling and living overseas in Europe, Africa and Central America.
-I’m an avid amateur potter, clarinettist, ballet dancer, yoga enthusiast, and enjoy spending time with my husband Mark and little dog Niko.
+I’m also an avid amateur potter and feature some of my translated literature on my ceramics (see Iremía Pottery).

 I have had a varied career in media, marketing and academia, but everything I’ve done, both hobbies and jobs, feeds into my translation and writing today!
 Below you’ll find further information on my career history, qualifications and language skills.